Metalloriff/BetterDiscordPlugins/README.md

 - [View Preview](https://imgur.com/a/9nGWn)

 ## [Mention Aliases](https://github.com/Metalloriff/BetterDiscordPlugins/blob/master/MentionAliases.plugin.js)
 - Allows you to set an alias for users that you can @mention them with.
 You also have the choice to display their alias next to their name.
 A use example is setting your friends' aliases as their first names.
 Only replaces the alias with the mention if the user is in the server you mention them in.
+You can also do @owner to mention the owner of a guild.
 - [View Preview](https://imgur.com/a/vJ3Gh)

 ## [Guild Counter](https://github.com/Metalloriff/BetterDiscordPlugins/blob/master/GuildCounter.plugin.js)